 Our General Practice Residency program has ten positions available each year.
 The faculty includes general dentists and specialists from the School of Dentistry and the local community.

-The University of Utah School of Dentistry has two modern, fully equipped and staffed dental clinics to give residents productive training experiences.
+The University of Utah has two modern, fully equipped and staffed dental clinics to give residents productive training experiences.

 Rotations & Clinical Training

 Residents also participate in rotations at the Community Health Centers of Salt Lake City and Montezuma Creek Dental Clinic.

 Multiple rotations form the foundation of clinical training and provide each resident with experience in rural and underserved communities.

 Residents have opportunities to have experiences in various hospital clinics, dental research programs and teaching predoctoral students.